ForwardThinkingSystems/FTS-Support-Public/Fleetcam-rest-api/integration-guide.md

 Iterate while `hasMoreData == true`.

 ### `companyId` field on every response row
-Every event/vehicle/group row carries a `companyId` field naming the sub-company that owns it.
+Every top-level row in `events[]`, `vehicles[]`, and `groups[]` (including nested group children) carries a `companyId` field naming the sub-company that owns it.
 For single-company customers it's always your own id.
 For resellers fetching per-sub-co, it matches the sub you queried.
 For resellers using cross-company aggregation, it tags each row with its source sub-co — useful for grouping in reports.

+(Sub-objects nested inside a vehicle row — e.g. `dvr.cameras[]`, the vehicle's `groups[]` membership list — don't carry their own `companyId`; they inherit it from the parent vehicle.)

 ### Error envelope
 Every error response (4xx + 5xx) uses this shape: